MalwareMorghulis/Gravity/README.md

 # Generic List:
 - Blocklist: Generic blocklist for sinkholing (some overlap here, but will eventually be independent from the 3x below).

+# TLD Block List (See WARNING below):
+- TLD_IANA_Generic.txt: Contains ALL* (at least in 2024) generic TLDs (gTLDs) authorized by IANA for blocking entire swaths of the Internet.
+- TLD_IANA_CountryCodes.txt: Contains ALL* (at least in 2024) Country Code TLDs (ccTLDs) authorized by IANA for blocking entire swaths of the Internet.

+**WARNING**: Please modify these TLD blocks as necessary and in your own repo.
+You have to point your PiHole to your own repo for any custom TLD blocklists because these TLD lists will block almost everything (even *.com, etc).
+**NOTE**: There are also way more efficient methods (ie: geolocation lists) or optimized entries to add TLDs into sinkholes, such as in single-line groupings with pipe '|' characters.

 # DGA Tracker
 - Cats Cradle: SMS spearphishing utilizing random characters (approximately 5-9 characters)
 - Double Helix: SMS spearphishing utilizing dual-word concatenation (even words are truncated)